haoyuan80s/langchan-play/README.md

     M-->>A: Return MachineLearningTool's answer
     par Agent reflection
         A-->>A: Can can answer the query given the context and tools' answer?.
-Yes end
-    A-->>U: The loss for ML model ABC is 0.96
+Yes A-->>U: The loss for ML model ABC is 0.96 end
 ```

+This design is motivated by the book "Thinking, Fast and Slow", which discusses two systems:
+  + System 1 is fast and intuitive, operates automatically and unconsciously, and helps us make quick judgments and react to our environment.
+  + System 2 is slow, conscious, and used for complex tasks like problem-solving or decision-making.
+It requires effort, enables logical reasoning, and systematic analysis. ==> Tools

+In the LangChain library:
+- System1 is Agent which handles
+  + Intuitive/easy question
+  + Coordination
+  + Communication
+  + ...
+- System2 consists of Tools which handles complex tasks:
+  + Math
+  + Information retrieval
+  + ...